 Storefront configuration

-file contains the connection settings for your Commerce blocks.
-Each row in the file contains a key
+spreadsheets contain the connection settings for your Commerce blocks.
+Each row in the sheet contains a key

 and a value

-that corresponds to a specific setting in your Commerce backend.
+that corresponds to a specific setting or usage in your Commerce backend or in the Storefront codebase.
 The key

 is used to retrieve the value